News

 3. There has been a growing interest in land-based salmon farming under more controlled environment.
 Large smolt farming is a land-based farming, with longer growing time ashore and shorter in ONP, reducing risk in farming with higher cost.
 Reducing lead time in sea also enables producers to reduce the spread in biomass throughout the year.
 This may be one of the most sustainable ways of maximizing utilization of licenses.

-The meeting is open for anybody interested in salmon farming.
-Included are refreshment at the meeting and reception at Lax-inn in Reykjavík after the meeting.
-The cost is ISK 3.000.
+The meeting is open to anybody interested in salmon farming.
+Included are refreshments at the meeting and reception at Lax-inn in Reykjavík after the meeting.
+The cost is ISK 3,000.

 The meeting will be in English.